How to Succeed as a Woman in Sports: 6 Tips From Professionals

 About 94% of women who hold C-suite level positions are former athletes, pointing to a clear correlation between sports and success in business.
 Yet, in the sports industry, women professionals are far outnumbered by men.

 Sports management jobs can include anything from scouting and coaching to directing community outreach and managing social media.
-So what's the best way to ensure women can excel in this field?
+So what's the best way to ensure women excel in this field?

-To answer this question, we spoke with four women working in the sports industry.
+To answer this question, we spoke with four women in the sports industry.
 Specifically, we asked for their advice on how women can begin a career — and ultimately succeed — in sports today.
 Here are their biggest tips.

 Tip 1: Choose a Well-Rounded Academic Program